 Additionally, leaders don’t use information (or the lack of it) as a weapon.
 Instead, they’re transparent about what’s happening in the organization, helping everyone get on the same page.
 Transparency in business communication and actions creates increased motivation, morale and engagement.

 Look for “information generosity” in those you seek to promote.
 If leadership candidates unnecessarily keep work-related information away from co-workers now, they’ll likely maintain this approach when placed in a higher management role.

-As a small business owner, you cannot afford to have supervisors who are “information hoarders” and that leave your front line folks always in the dark.
-You want your employees to feel like they are part of your company, and that comes when they have the information needed to understand the big picture of your business and the "why" of their functions.
+Small business owners can’t afford to have supervisors who are “information hoarders” and leave frontline workers in the dark.
+All of your employees should feel like they’re part of a team, and true teams have all the information they need to understand the business’s big picture and why they’re performing specific functions.